praveens3/Cmake_VS2022_C--/Readme.md

 In your project directory, create a file named `CMakeLists.txt` and add with your project's configuration details.

 ### Step 2.
 Create `CMakePresets.txt`
-In your project directory, create a file named `CMakePresets.txt` and add with your project's configuration details.
+In your project directory, create a file named `CMakePresets.txt` and add with your configuration preset's and build preset's details.

 ### Step 3.
 Run `Set_Build` with build targets
 Run the build with your desired target